Five simple ways to improve mobile website navigation

 2. No more than eight: As a rule of thumb, primary (top level) navigation should be no more than eight pages.
 This will reduce the amount of links that are displayed on a phone screen when the menu is activated and also make general desktop navigation easier.
 Additionally, keep the menu titles short and concise: if your menu titles are too long, they will wrap – making your navigation look cluttered and unprofessional.

 3. Use a multi-level/multi-toggle menu: If your website structure is large or complex use a multi-level, accordion style menu (as used on this website).
 This will enable site visitors to easily drill-down through the site's hierarchy and find the page or section they are looking for.
 It's also important to create a navigation system that allows the user to tap and visit all the pages displayed on the menu - avoid navigation systems that try to mimic software menus.
+If it's practical, perhaps consider placing the website search-field with the menu (as in the screen-shot above).

 4. Use contextual links: Make life easier for you visitors by using lots of relevant contextual links within your page content.
 This will help your visitors move through your site in a more organic way without having to solely rely on the navigation menu.